 Here are some fun things to do with your kids this weekend:

 All of us need more exercise, and getting outdoors with your kids is a great way to relax, destress, workout, and get them excited about the world around them.
 Whether this means taking little kids to the park or grabbing older kids for a hike, you may even want to build up to a weekend camping and hiking trip, building a love of the outdoors in your kids which will last their whole lives.
 If you plan ahead, you can easily find and reserve a campsite before you leave your house

 Go to a theme park

 If you ask most kids about the memories that stand out for them as kids, many of them are likely to mention going to a theme park with their parents, and can even name their favourite rides.
 This is a great chance to get your kids away from the screen and engaging with the real world, while also spending some quality time as a family.
 One great idea could be to have a family savings goal- complete with an allowance for the kids when they do their chores so they can also have their own money to spend at the theme park.
-Tickets for a whole family can be expensive though, so it’s a good idea to in advance so you can get the cheaper price and avoid spending hours in line once you’re there.
+Tickets for a whole family can be expensive though, so it’s a good idea to buy your Orlando park tickets online in advance so you can get the cheaper price and avoid spending hours in line once you’re there.